microsoft/terminal/doc/contributing.md

 ### To Spec or not to Spec

 Some issues/features may be quick and simple to describe and agree upon.
 For such scenarios, once a team member has agreed your approach, skip ahead to "Fork, Branch, and Create your PR".
-Small issues that do not require a spec will be labelled Issue-Bug.
+Small issues that do not require a spec will be labelled Issue-Bug or Issue-Task.

 However, some issues/features require some careful thought & formal design before implementation.
 For these scenarios, we'll request that a spec is written and the associated issue will be labelled Issue-Feature.